ROMANTIC BARBADOS

 A voyage on the Atlantis Submarine brings you down to depths of 45 metres, to observe coral gardens, iridescent fish and even a sunken ship.

-In contrast, the Jolly Roger, a fully-rigged pirate schooner, offers action-packed rum punch cruises.
-While daytime sailings are a lot of fun, with rope-swinging, plank-walking and snorkeling, the sunset cruises are much more romantic.
+In contrast, a Black Pearl Party Cruise on Jolly Roger 1, a fully-rigged pirate ship, offers action-packed rum punch cruises.
+While daytime sailings are a lot of fun, with rope-swinging, plank-walking and snorkeling with sea turtles, the Jolly Roger sunset cruises are much more romantic.

 After a dinner of barbecued chicken, steak or flying fish, a live band plays music for dancing.
-There are even a couple cozy nooks on the back of the deck where you can cuddle up and enjoy the music and the twinkling lights of the coastal villages.
+There are even a couple cozy nooks on the back of Jolly Roger's deck where you can cuddle up and enjoy the music and the twinkling lights of the coastal villages in Barbados.

-While driving around the island, it's impossible not to get caught up in Barbados' rich heritage.
+While driving around Barbados, it's easy to get caught up in the island's rich heritage.
 Near Cherry Tree Hill, you'll find the Morgan Lewis sugar mill, which once harnessed the wind to crush the cane.
 The juice was made into rum which you can see (and sample) on the Mount Gay Rum Tour.

 Sunbury House, a plantation home, is especially romantic.
 Enjoy a five-course candlelight dinner with wine in the dining room, followed by coffee and liqueurs in the drawing room of the 300-year-old estate.